konstantin-baetz/PPIdat/README.md

 ## Structure
 At this time, the data includes two years (2017 and 2019) and one index as well as five sub-indices.

 These are available in the /PPI_full.csv file.
 The original source of this data are the .pdf files found in the /source/ directory.
+For further information, see Codebook.md.

 ## Sources